kea-dev/agile-history/README.md

 TEST by visiting  [github.com/issues/assigned](https://github.com/issues/assigned) - do you see your new issue?
 If not: _did you assign it to yourself?_

+Now finish the TODO list in the issue.

 <details><summary>Spoiler!</summary>